 Pediatric central nervous system (CNS) tumors are the most common cause of childhood cancer-related morbidity and mortality.
 Improvements in diagnosis and treatment are mandatory.
 New (epi)genetic information is transforming the field dramatically.
 For most pediatric CNS tumor entities, subgroups with distinct biological characteristics are identified and increasingly used for accurate diagnoses and therapeutic recommendations.

-Future treatments will be further tailored to specific molecular subtypes of disease, specific tumor predisposition syndromes, and other biological parameters.
-High-quality, adequately sampled and stored biomaterial is a prerequisite for the application of contemporary methodologies for validation of candidate prognostic factors, the discovery of new biomarkers, the establishment of appropriate pre-clinical research models for targeted agents, and for eventual future therapeutic use of the tissue, e.g. for immunotherapies.
-For optimal collection of primary and subsequent tumor tissue, body fluids, and normal tissue, practical, legal and ethical considerations must be considered by research consortia and local institutions.
+Future treatments will be further tailored to specific molecular subtypes of disease, specific tumor predisposition syndromes, and other biological criteria.
+Currently, deficits in structures and interdisciplinary cooperation are impeding the collection of high-quality biomaterial is most centers.
+However, successful material collection is a key prerequisite for the application of contemporary methodologies for validation of candidate prognostic factors, the discovery of new biomarkers, the establishment of appropriate pre-clinical research models for targeted agents, the faster clinical implementation of precision medicine, and for other therapeutic use of the tissue, e.g. for immunotherapies.
+Practical, legal and ethical aspects of consent, storage, material transfer, biobanking, data sharing, and funding must be established by research consortia and local institutions for optimal collection of primary and subsequent tumor tissue, body fluids, and normal tissue.
+These requirements must be adapted to the individual personal and organizational structures of the local institutions.

 Introduction

 In developed countries, cancer is the leading disease-related cause of death in childhood.
 Pediatric central nervous system (CNS) tumors are the most common group of solid pediatric malignancies and the most common cause of cancer-related morbidity and mortality in this age group.
 Incidence rates between 5.37 and 4.01 per 100.000/year have been reported for children between 0 and 15 years 1,2.
 Pediatric CNS tumors comprise a group of highly heterogeneous entities with strikingly different clinical and biological characteristics compared to adult brain tumors 3.
 In spite of significant advances in imaging, neurosurgery, radiotherapy, and medical treatment, survival rates for most pediatric brain tumor patients are lagging behind the success rates of childhood leukemia and many other solid tumor types 4-6.
 In addition, survivors of childhood CNS tumors most often suffer impaired quality of life, including frequent and disabling endocrine and neuro-cognitive impairments which not only negatively impact their physical and mental health but also their participation in society.
 These deficits are related to the tumor itself, as well as to surgery and additional CNS-directed therapies, that are known to be particularly detrimental when applied on an immature developing brain 7,8.
 Improvements in diagnosis, including time to diagnosis, accuracy of diagnosis and risk stratification, and treatment are urgently needed.
+The biological knowledge about pediatric brain tumors has been increasing dramatically in the past 5 to 10 years, including newly identified subgroups with prognostic and often therapeutic implications.
+The improved availability of biomaterials for biological characterization before the start of postoperative treatment is a prerequisite for benefits of individual patients, as well as for the timely clinical validation of current knowledge and further scientific progress in the field.

 The importance of biological assessments in pediatric CNS tumors

+Classification and clinical relevance

 New innovative genomic and epigenetic information is increasingly transforming the diagnostic and clinical landscape 9,10.
 For the large majority of pediatric CNS tumor types, distinct subgroups with different epidemiological, clinical, and biological characteristics have been identified, and novel subgroups continue to emerge as profiling resolution and cohort sizes increase 11-13.
 Due to the high clinical relevance, the genome-wide analysis of childhood brain tumors has become increasingly important 12.